emard/esp32blesynscan/README.md

-fix#3: receive buffer is discarded after timeout of 10 ms or when unexpected (noise) byte is received outside of expected chars "=0123456789ABCDEF!\r". synscan will receive retry the command if it didn't generate any response.
+fix#3: receive buffer is discarded after timeout of 10 ms or when unexpected (noise) byte is received outside of expected chars "=0123456789ABCDEF!\r".
+Synscan will retry the command after its own timeout.
 This fix improves initial connect, without it synscan sometimes has to be manually restarted 5 times to reconnect.